Quansight-Labs/free-threaded-compatibility/docs/thread_sanitizer.md

 ### `cpython_sanity` docker images

-To ease working with thread sanitizer in projects that use Python, NumPy, and SciPy, we have create a set of docker images that contain a pre-built Python interpreter and common dependencies that can be tricky to build.
+To ease working with thread sanitizer in projects that use Python, NumPy, and SciPy, we have created a set of docker images that contain a pre-built Python interpreter and common dependencies with thread sanitizer which can be tricky to build.

 See [the `cpython_sanity`
 repository](https://github.com/nascheme/cpython_sanity) for more information